serverless/serverless/docs/README.md

 ## Quick start

-Follow these simple steps to install the alpha, create and deploy your first service, run your function and remove the service afterwards.
+Follow these simple steps to install the beta, create and deploy your first service, run your function and remove the service afterwards.

-1. `npm install -g serverless@alpha`
+1. `npm install -g serverless@beta`
 2. `mkdir my-first-service && cd my-first-service`
 3. `serverless create --template aws-nodejs`
 4. `serverless deploy`